Minimum Space Standards for New Homes in the UK

 • Double rooms – at least 10.22 m² for two adults.

-• Rooms for children under 10 must be at least 4.64 m².
+• Rooms for children under 10 – at least 4.64 m².

+Other requirements include adequate kitchen facilities shared between tenants and sufficient bathrooms relative to the number of occupants.
 Councils have the authority to enforce these standards, and landlords who fail to comply risk heavy fines or loss of their HMO licence.

 Space Standards for Conversions and Permitted Development Homes

 Office-to-residential conversions have been controversial, with many criticised for producing extremely small flats.
 In response, updated guidance in 2020 and reinforced through 2023–2025 requires these homes to meet national space standards.
+This is a key part of how commercial to residential conversion transforms properties and markets today.

 Key considerations include: